mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/storyboard/README.md

 1.User need to enter the length of the sequence as asked by the simulator.<br>
 2.User then have to fill the bits of the sequence in binary form ,if not the simulator will pop an error telling to, ”enter the valid sequence”.<br>
 3.If the user leaves any field blank and click on submit button, the simulator will prompt the error to, “Kindly feed up the mandatory fields”.<br>
-4.User need to enter the matching data in both the asked mandatory fields by the simulator, failing which will pop an error telling, “Sequence length and number of bits 	differ”.<br>
+4.User need to enter the matching data in both the asked mandatory fields by the simulator, failing which will prompt an error telling, “Sequence length and number of bits 	differ”.<br>

 ##### 2.6 Conclusion: